 Before the Great Eccleston Extension Masterplan is progressed further we would like to know your thoughts on the different design principles and concepts referred to at this consultation event.
 Your views are valued and so it is important that as many people give us their comments as possible.
-Other stakeholders are also being consulted, with some of the key issues including:
+Other stakeholders are also

-- Are there any other principle constraints or opportunities which need to be taken into account? - Is the Masterplan vision supported? - Will the identified key development principles deliver the vision? - What is the preferred Green Infrastructure Strategy? - What is the preferred location for the different land uses?
+- · Are there any other principle constraints or opportunities which need to be taken into account? - Is the Masterplan vision supported? - Will the identified key development principles deliver the vision? - What is the preferred Green Infrastructure Strategy? - What is the preferred location for the different land uses?